-Early decision: Does your institut be notified of an admission decision attending if accepted) for first-time. on well in advance of the regular notif ication date and t ha t asks s If "yes," please complete the follow ving: First or only early decision plan clo First or only early decision plan not - Other early decision plan closing d Other early decision plan notification For the Fall 2000 entering class: Number of early decision application Number of applicants admitted und Please provide significant details al bout your early de ecision plan: 2.
-Early action: Do you have a nonbi • nission decision well in ⊠ Yes □ No If "yes," please complete the follow ving: , - Ongoing When made
+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes ☒ No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2001 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date Ongoing Early action notification date When made